John Milton: The Restoration

 Upon the Restoration in May 1660, Milton, fearing for his life, went into hiding, while a warrant was issued for his arrest and his writings were burnt.
 He re-emerged after a general pardon was issued, but was nevertheless arrested and briefly imprisoned before influential friends intervened, such as Marvell, now an MP.
 Milton married for a third and final time on 24 February 1663, marrying Elizabeth (Betty) Minshull, aged 24, a native of Wistaston, Cheshire.
 He spent the remaining decade of his life living quietly in London, only retiring to a cottage during the Great Plague of London—Milton's Cottage in Chalfont St. Giles, his only extant home.

 During this period, Milton published several minor prose works, such as the grammar textbook Art of Logic and a History of Britain.
 His only explicitly political tracts were the 1672 Of True Religion, arguing for toleration (except for Catholics), and a translation of a Polish tract advocating an elective monarchy.
 Both these works were referred to in the Exclusion debate, the attempt to exclude the heir presumptive from the throne of England—James, Duke of York—because he was Roman Catholic.
 That debate preoccupied politics in the 1670s and 1680s and precipitated the formation of the Whig party and the Glorious Revolution.

 Death

-Milton died on 8 November 1674 and was buried in the church of St Giles-without-Cripplegate, Fore Street, London.
+Milton died on 8 November 1674, just a month before his 66th birthday.
+He was buried in the church of St Giles-without-Cripplegate, Fore Street, London.
 However, sources differ as to whether the cause of death was consumption or gout.
 According to an early biographer, his funeral was attended by "his learned and great Friends in London, not without a friendly concourse of the Vulgar."
-A monument was added in 1793, sculpted by John Bacon the Elder.
+A monument was added in 1737 on Westminster Abbey in London, UK.